yuanqimengnan/RasterPIP_code/RasterPIP-i/README.md

 --experiments Path to file used to store the experiment data, such as execution time in milliseconds.

---selectFile Path to file used to store the points returned by RasterPIP-b.
+--selectFile Path to file used to store the points returned by RasterPIP-i.